surapunoyousei/surapunoyousei/README.md

-# ☺ Hi Thered！
+# ☺ Hi There!

-🏫 I am a University of Toyo, Faculty of Information Networking for Innovation And Design student.
+🏫 I am a student of the faculty of Information Networking for Innovation and Design at the University of Toyo, Japan.

-☁ I develop a web browser called "Floorp". base on Firefox.
+☁ I am building a web browser called "Floorp". based on Firefox.

-🦕 I contibute Mozilla project & Keep sustainable the web !
+🦕 I contribute to Mozilla Projects to help keep the web sustainable!

 ## Language 📚